Adolf Galland: Wing Commander

 During the battle, the fighter pilots were criticised by Göring for the growing bomber losses.
 In a front line general officer briefing on Luftwaffe tactics, Göring asked what his fighter pilots needed to win the battle.
 Werner Mölders replied that he would like the Bf 109 to be fitted with more powerful engines.
 Galland replied: "I should like an outfit of Spitfires for my squadron." which left Göring speechless with rage.
 Galland still preferred the Bf 109 for offensive sweeps, but he regarded the Spitfire as a better defensive fighter, owing to its manoeuvrability.

 During the Battle of Britain, the question of killing enemy pilots while in their parachutes was raised.
 In another conversation with Göring, Galland recalled: "Göring wanted to know if we had ever thought about this.
 "Jawohl, Herr Reichsmarschall!"
 He looked me straight in the eyes and said, 'What would you think of an order to shoot down pilots who were bailing out?'
 'I should regard it as murder, Herr Reichsmarschall', I told him, 'I should do everything in my power to disobey such an order'.
 'That is just the reply I had expected from you, Galland.'"
 Galland later stated that he thought Göring may have been asking him this question so as to have an answer if the question was ever posed to him, as opposed to the implication that Göring would be in favour of such an action.
-In practice, this act of mercy was not applied.
+In practice, this act of mercy was usually not applied.
 German airmen in parachutes were lost as prisoners of war, but British airmen could live to fight again and were considered combatants.
 Hugh Dowding, air officer commanding, detested the practice but in his view it conformed to the laws of war at the time.

 Galland passed another serious test on 15 September, the date known as Battle of Britain Day.
 In large-scale clashes Galland claimed his 33rd air victory over a Hurricane while leading JG 26.
 Over the Thames Estuary, Galland fought an unsuccessful battle with eight Hurricanes which caused a loss of altitude to 800 m.
 Galland spotted two more Hurricanes below and attacked in a classic ambush style from the enemy's blind spot.
 His wingman claimed the other.
 The two fighters were from the Czechoslovak No. 310 Squadron RAF.
 Galland's victim, Sergeant J. Hubacek reported that he did not see his assailant.
 The other pilot also survived.